ITV Meridian: ITV Meridian

 In 2002, Granada Television and Carlton Television decided to consolidate the separate brandings for the ITV franchises that they controlled, changing the name of the region to ITV Meridian, with the on screen name of ITV1 used before all non-regional programming.
 The consolidation became further pronounced when Carlton Television and Granada Television merged to form ITV plc in 2004.
 2004 also saw the move of ITV Meridian from their previous Northam studio complex to a new studio base in Whiteley, Hampshire.

 In the subsequent years, ITV Meridian's workforce has been condensed slowly with its operations considerably downgraded.
 This came to a head when Michael Grade announced his intention to reduce the number of regional programmes from 17 to 9.
 As part of these plans, which were approved by Ofcom in 2008, the three editions of the news programme Meridian Tonight were replaced with a single edition with a pre-recorded opt out for either the South or South East of the region.
 The plans resulted in over half of Meridian's existing staff being made redundant; all employees wishing to remain with the company were obliged to re-apply for jobs.
 Some staff opted for voluntary redundancy and many others have been left without jobs.
 Strike action was threatened as a result of the announcement.

-At present the only local programming that ITV Meridian provides for the region is the regional news programme.
+At present the only local programming that ITV Meridian provides for the region is regional news programming and a pan-regional monthly late-night 30-minute political discussion programme, The Last Word.
 In 2013 proposals were approved by Ofcom that reversed the 2009 consolidation of ITV Meridian's regional news programmes, resulting in the reinstatement of the three sub-regions (South, East and Thames Valley).
-However to maintain lower costs, the main half-hour programme at 6pm contains a minimum 20 minutes of regional news (10 minutes in the Thames Valley) and daily use of "shared content" from outside the region.
+However to maintain lower costs, the main half-hour programme at 6p.m. contains a minimum 20 minutes of regional news (10 minutes in the Thames Valley) and daily use of "shared content" from outside the region.
 The practice of broadcasting one programme live and pre-recording others, using the same presenting team and studio set, continues.
-A pan-regional political programme, The Last Word, is also broadcast every month.